Saturday, October 16, 2010

 The Stanley Cup Champion 1928-29 Boston Bruins

 The Bruins would return to the finals the following season but come up short.
-They would win Stanley Cups again in 1939 and 1941, but then suffer a drought which would last 29 years, including a dismal run where they would miss the playoffs eight consecutive seasons beginning in 1960 and finish last six out of seven seasons from 1961 to 1967, making their championship just three seasons later all the more remarkable.
+They would win Stanley Cups again in 1939 and 1941, but then suffer a drought which would last 29 years, including a dismal run where they would miss the playoffs eight consecutive seasons beginning in 1960 and finish last six out of seven seasons from 1961 to 1967, making their championship just three seasons later in 1970 all the more remarkable.

 Today's featured jersey is a 1924-25 Boston Bruins George Redding jersey from the Bruins very first season.
 This jersey style was used for only one season and sold at auction for $27,000 in April, 2009.
 It is believed to be the only surviving jersey from the Bruins inaugural season, making it a truly unique item and an incredibly significant piece of memorabilia from such a historic franchise and one of the most exciting jerseys we have ever featured here at Third String Goalie.